Gonzaga University | 502 East Boone Avenue | Spokane, WA 99258-0102 | (800) 986.9585

 All freshmen will be e-mailed instructions on downloading their official fall schedules on August 1st.
 When you receive this e-mail, please read through all of the information carefully.
-You will have the opportunity to make changes to your schedule, during the allotted Schedule Change Times, but do please view all information regarding your schedule before contacting our office, in the event your question has already been answered.
+You will have the opportunity to make changes to your schedule, during the allotted Schedule Change Times.
+Please review all information regarding your schedule before contacting our office, in the event your question has already been answered.

 Yes, perhaps.
 Once you receive your schedule, if you have questions or concerns, plan to either call, e-mail or visit our office during Schedule Change Times.
 We will listen to your concerns and review your schedule with you to see if changes are necessary and/or possible.
 Our first priority is registering you for a first semester that sets you on a four-year path to graduation.
 If that requires schedule changes, we will gladly make them.
 For more information about schedule changes, please click here.

-We will be available for in-person schedule changes and advising on Friday, August 30th and Saturday August 31st.
-Once classes begin, please consult with your Academic Advisor before requesting changes to your schedule in Academic Advising.
+We will be available for in-person schedule changes and advising during New Student Orientation.
+Once classes begin, please consult with your Academic Advisor before requesting changes to your schedule.
 These changes must be made during the "ADD/DROP" period, in the first few days of classes.
-The last day to add a course for fall semester 2013 is Wednesday, September 11th.
-The last day to drop a course for fall semester 2013 is Friday, September 13th.
-The last day to withdraw from a course is Friday, November 15th (advisor signature required).
+The last day to add a course for fall semester 2014 is Wednesday, September 10th.
+The last day to drop a course for fall semester 2014 is Friday, September 12th.
+The last day to withdraw from a course is Friday, November 14th (advisor signature required).
 What is the difference between dropping and withdrawing?
 See our General FAQs for information.

-On September 2nd, during the Academic Day of New Student Orientation, you will meet your assigned academic advisor.
+On September 1st, during the Academic Day of New Student Orientation, you will meet your assigned academic advisor.
 This advisor is assigned to you in August by the Academic Advising & Assistance office.
 This person is not on-campus in the summer months, and has not taken part in the creation of your schedule.
 Be rest assured, your first semester schedule was created by a professional academic advisor at Gonzaga, and meets the requirements of your selected major and/or area of interest.

 If you have decided not to attend GU, please contact the Admissions Office at 509.313.6572.